 The 5 most instagrammable spots in Yucatán

-Yucatán (México) is well-known for being a hot destination for photography lovers.
-Its breathtaking landscapes, explosion of colors, culture diversity, places that seems lost in time, are just the perfect mix to the good eye photographer.
+If your are photo lover, you are in the right place, Yucatán (México)!.
+Breathtaking landscapes, explosion of colors, culture diversity, places that seems lost in time, are just the perfect mix to the good eye photographer.

 Even when Merida and Yucatan have thousands of visitors per year, there are still a lot of hidden places not known for many.
 Of course Chichen Itza, Uxmal, Centro of Merida, the beaches of the coast, all, are well-known and are excellent places to get the perfect photo, this list considers the best off the beaten path spots that most of tourist will never known, only people that have been living a while in Yucatan and are passionate travelers, know about it.